Warwickshire ASA Rules – effective from 20th June 2018

 5.2 Rights of representation and voting at the AGM are conferred on clubs by payment of the affiliation fee.

 5.3 Handbooks shall be provided as follows: One to each Hon.
-Vice-President, Principal Officer, Member of the Executive, non-member of the Executive with an official post and one to each affiliated club together with an electronic version.
+Vice-President, Principal Officer, Member of the Executive, non-member of the Executive with an official post, Technical Secretaries and a printable electronic copy to each affiliated club shall be and placed upon the WASA website.

 6 Liabilities – If, at the end of the financial year the Profits Appropriation Account shows a deficit, each affiliated club shall be liable for a levy proportional to the size of club membership.